orisano/sese/README.md

 # sese
-sese is extended ses mock based on moto-server
+sese is moto-server based extended ses mock.

 ## How to use
 ### Server